2021-2022 Webinars

 This three-part series of webinars examined the way implicit racial bias shows up in adult education and how it creates inequity for learners.
 First, we look at implicit bias — what it is and how we can both face it and work constructively to change it.
 Second, we share classroom materials and strategies that both teach about equity in the context of basic skills and make your classroom more inclusive and relevant to all.
 In our third and final webinar, we showcase programs that made changes to make racial equity a key part of their program practices.
 The webinars took place in April, 2021.
 Cynthia Peters, editor of The Change Agent, led the webinar series.

-Webinar 1: April 13, 2021, 4:00 to 5:30 PM ET, “Implicit Bias” (view recording/view slides)
+Webinar 1: April 13, 2021, 4:00 to 5:30 PM ET, “Implicit Bias” (watch the recording recording and download the slides)

 Implicit bias shows up in all individuals, organizations, and institutions.
 This webinar investigates how racial bias shows up in ourselves and in our field, and we propose solutions — some short-term and some long-term.

-Webinar 2: April 20, 2021, 4:00 to 5:30 PM ET, “Classroom Strategies for Talking about Race” (view recording/view slides)
+Webinar 2: April 20, 2021, 4:00 to 5:30 PM ET, “Classroom Strategies for Talking about Race” (watch the recording and download the slides)

 In this interactive webinar, we share ideas about how to use relevant, student-written content to help students understand topics like race, racism, inequity, inequality; how to use this understanding to navigate their lives in the United States; and how these conversations can build stronger connections between students.